 1. Natural Language Processing

 Natural language processing enables chatbots to comprehend human language, including its intent, tone, and sentiment.
-This enables bots to interpret nuanced queries, support multiple languages, and deliver responses that feel genuinely human, bridging the gap between automated and empathetic interactions.
+This enables bots to interpret detailed queries, support multiple languages, and deliver responses that feel genuinely human, bridging the gap between automated services and empathetic interactions.

 2. Machine Learning

-Machine Learning allows chatbots to learn from every shopper interaction, continuously refining their accuracy and personalisation.
-It predicts behaviours, automates repetitive responses, and optimises workflows, improving both operational efficiency and consumer satisfaction over time.
+Machine Learning allows chatbots to learn from every shopper interaction, steadily improving their accuracy and personalisation.
+It predicts customer behaviour, automates routine replies, and simplifies processes, thereby boosting both efficiency and customer satisfaction over time.

 3. Predictive Support